wargamer237/GameDev/readMe.txt

 -------------------------------
 1)06/11	Start up git up (project has already colison, map gerator, and some textures) 2)06/11 Fixed the creating of a chunk where you move a chunk by y it woud shift 1 back from its row.
+3)13/11 Player has textures(stand,move,jump,fall)
+Player has slowing down efect for movment and colions with rects by (my Colision class that use self made Vertics).